wultra/docucheck/docs/Configuration-File.md

 - `docsFolder`, optional string, defines folder inside the cloned repository containing the documentation.
   - `docs` is default value
-- `homeFile`, optional string, defines the name of file containig a initial page of the documentation
+- `homeFile`, optional string, defines the name of file containing an initial page of the documentation
   - `Readme.md` is default value
 - `auxiliaryDocuments`, optional array of strings, defines list of additional file names which are not pages with the documentation, but still must be processed as Markdown files.
   - `[ "_Sidebar.md", "_Footer.md" ]` is default value